bilgino/angularforddd/README.md

 }
 ```

-In traditional object-oriented programming the software model lacks of explicit boundaries.
-Relationships between classes brings a
+In traditional object-oriented programming the software model lacked of explicit boundaries.
+Relationships between classes brought a
-complexity that requires an efficient design.
+complexity that required an efficient design.
 The aggregate pattern takes a different approach by using clusters of domain objects which
-are based on invariants and clear boundaries inside a software model.
-One of the most important characteristics of the aggregate pattern
+are based on invariants and clear boundaries inside a software model making the system easier to reason about.
-is to protect it from being invalid and having an inconsistent state.
+One of the most important characteristics of the aggregate pattern is to protect it from being invalid and having an inconsistent state.

-Aggregate entity checklist:
+Aggregate entity class checklist:

-- An aggregate relate to a real-world concept
+- An aggregate is a first-class business object
-- An aggregate is based on a root entity
+- An aggregate is based on a root entity and acts as a collection of related entities and value objects
-- An aggregate has state, identity (ID) and a life cycle and receives the name of bounded contexts
+- An aggregate has identity, state, lifecycle and receives the name of the bounded context
 - An aggregate is modeled around use cases, protecting invariants, encapsulation and data integrity
 - An aggregate invariants must be satisfied for each state change
+- An aggregate validates all incoming actions and ensures that modifications don't contradict business rules
+- An aggregate internal state can only be mutated by its own public interface
+- Clients of the aggregate can't make any changes to internal objects
+- Relations between aggregates are managed through an ID property
 - Each use case should have only one aggregate, but can use other aggregates for readonly access
 - Multiple aggregates can share a value object
 - A CQRS-based aggregate has no read properties and only once that are relevant for domain invariants
 - Don't map HATEOAS HyperLinks to object graphs, in particular not for aggregates
-- Clients of the aggregate can't make any changes to internal objects
-- Relations between aggregates are handled through ID property readonly access

-Due to the Angular router API complies with fine-grained REST APIs that might reveal the internal state of an aggregate we are ~~not~~ facing with
+Because the router navigation concept of Angular complies with fine-grained REST APIs, it might reveal the internal state of an aggregate through deep-linking.
-contradictory approaches.
+We are now facing dissonant design approaches between Data-Driven Design and Domain-Driven Design.

 **» View model**<br/>